dethe/audioexperiment/README.md

 Just some code to test out positional audio in the new JS Audio APIs.
 Not very cross-platform at this point, unfortunately.

+Only tested in Chrome, uses an older version of the Web Audio API.

 ## Credits

 * Code based primarily on the article [MIXING POSITIONAL AUDIO AND WEBGL](http://www.html5rocks.com/en/tutorials/webaudio/positional_audio/) by Ilmari Heikkinen on the HTML5 Rocks site